A fibula fracture is a break of the fibula bone in the lower leg. It is either a sudden onset acute fracture or a

 Stress fracture of the fibula

 Stress fractures of the fibula do sometimes occur.
 However, these are far less common than stress fractures of the tibia.
 This is because the fibula is not a load-bearing bone.
 They are more likely to be caused by repetitive muscle traction forces on the bone.

 Treatment for an isolated fibula fracture

 Assuming the stability of the ankle is not affected then treatment is rest, pain relief medications as required, and the use of crutches.

-Once the bone has healed then rehabilitation exercises for the lower leg including stretching, strengthening, proprioception and sports specific or functional exercises.
+Once the bone has healed then rehabilitation exercises for the lower leg include stretching, strengthening, proprioception, and sports-specific or functional exercises.